-In compliance with NC usury laws, I charge the full late fee of 18% on the 32nd day past due.
-I do not charge 1.5% monthly allotments because as my invoice amounts are low there is little incentive to pay on time.
+In compliance with NC usury laws, I charge the full late fee of 18% on the 32nd day past due after 2 pending late fee emails.
+I do not charge 1.5% monthly allotments because they offer little incentive to pay on time.
 My method allows clients a reasonable amount of time before incurring a late fee charge.
 I am happy to discuss payment terms in advance.

 If you’re not happy with my work, you don’t pay my fees.
 But in such cases, you are responsible for out-of-pocket expenses that you approved in advance.
 Disputes must be made within one week of invoice date; my guarantee has a reasonable clock on it to limit untimely claw-backs.
-I can think of only one client who asked for a refund.
-That was in 2013.
+There have been two clients who asked for a refund.
+They each got their money back.

 I want happy clients and don’t want money or billing in my head interfering with the creative process of making you successful.